OpenDataDSL/documentation/docs/data/aggs/_EURONEXT_AG_FUT.md

 ### Schedule

-The end of day updates are processed at 20:00 BST/GMT on business days.
+The end of day updates are processed at 20:00 GMT on business days.

 ### Type